-Internationally celebrated for her interpretations of Wagner, Strauss, Verdi and Puccini, Canadian soprano Adrianne Pieczonka has brought to life such powerful women as Senta, Chrysothemis, Sieglinde, the Marschallin, the Kaiserin, Tosca, Elisabetta, and Amelia on leading opera and concert stages in Europe, North America and Asia.
+Adrianne Pieczonka is one of the world's leading sopranos of her generation.
+She is internationally celebrated for her operatic interpretations of Wagner, Strauss, Verdi and Puccini.
+She has brought to life such powerful women as Tosca, Chrysothemis, Sieglinde, Leonore, The Marschallin, The Kaiserin, Ariadne, Arabella, Elisabetta, and Amelia on leading opera stages in Europe, North America and Asia.

-Adrianne is an Officer of the Order of Canada, the recipient of the Queen Elizabeth II Diamond Jubilee Medal, and was named a Kammersängerin by the Austrian government.
+Adrianne is an Officer of the Order of Canada, the recipient of the Queen Elizabeth II Diamond Jubilee Medal, and was named Kammersängerin by the Austrian government in 2007.
 In May 2013, she was named an Honorary Fellow of The Royal Conservatory of Music and in 2014 she received the Paul de Hueck and Norman Walford Career Achievement Award.
-Adrianne holds Honorary Doctorates from her alma mater, the University of Western Ontario, and McMaster University.
-She is also the Vocal Chair and Head of the Vocal Department at The Glenn Gould School.
+Adrianne holds Honorary Doctorates from her alma mater, the University of Western Ontario, and from McMaster University.

 Adrianne is a dedicated educator, mentoring young singers around the world and conducting guest master classes throughout North America and Europe.
 She has worked with the Young Artists at the Lindemann Program at the Metropolitan Opera, with the Young Artists at the Vienna State Opera, with the COC Ensemble and at many of Canada's leading universities.
 Since 2019, Adrianne is Chair in Voice at GGS where she plans and casts the opera productions, oversees all visiting masterclass visitors as well as teaching voice.

 Feel free to contact her at: [email protected]